 As you know, TextMaker's most frequently used commands can be invoked with "keyboard shortcuts".
-For example, you can execute the File > Save command very quickly by pressing the key combination Ctrl <a href="Size: Size: Size
+For example, you can execute the File > Save command very quickly by pressing the key combination [Ctrl][S].

 With the Tools > Customize > Keyboard Mappings command, these keyboard shortcuts can be customized, as desired.
 You can assign new shortcuts to commands and change or delete existing shortcuts.